|Early Spring Date:||April 21|

 |Best Dates to See in Spring:||April 29 - May 16|

-Baltimore Orioles are seen every spring at Monticello Park, but not in significant numbers.
+Spring: Baltimore Orioles are seen every spring at Monticello Park, but not in significant numbers.
 They breed in the Washington metro area, but not at Monticello.
 The best time to see one at the park is during the first two weeks in May.
-Orchard Orioles also breed in the Washington Area, but few visit Monticello.
-There is no best time to look for them in the park.
+Orchard Orioles also breed in the Washington area, but few visit Monticello.
 During the breeding season, you can see both oriole species near the Potomac River around Belle Haven and Dyke Marsh.

 Where to See Them in the Park

 Baltimore Orioles usually stay in the canopy.
 They can be difficult to find among the leaves, even when singing.
 Orchard Orioles tend to stay from mid-story to the canopy, and they sometimes will go into the stream.